HaveFunTrading/boomnet/README.md

 functionality currently available.

 ### Websocket
-The WebSocket client protocol complies with the[RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) specification, offering the following features.
+The WebSocket client protocol complies with the [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) specification, offering the following features.

 * Compatibility with any stream.